 High Intensity Interval Training (HIIT)

 High intensity and explosive exercise that you would perform over a short period of time.
-HIIT is normally marketed to be best for fat burning but give us a chance to elaborate.
-Your body has two different energy systems; aerobic and anaerobic.
+HIIT is normally marketed to be best for fat burning because your body has two different energy systems; aerobic and anaerobic.
 HIIT taps into the anaerobic energy system as this is the one to provide your body with explosive short-term energy without the need for oxygen.
-HIIT workout is usually be very intense hence why it will be short-term, it doesn’t give oxygen a chance to be delivered to your muscles so the lactic acid within your muscles will begin to build up.
+HIIT workout is usually very intense hence why it will be short-term, it doesn’t give oxygen a chance to be delivered to your muscles so the lactic acid within your muscles will begin to build up.
 Then, you’ll start to feel that burning feeling.
 During HIIT workout, you will burn more sugar stores than fat.
 However, HIIT workout has an INCREDIBLE effect post-workout.
 HIIT increases your metabolism which means that you will burn more calories at rest post-workout than you normally would.
 This makes it a great way to burn fat as it creates a bigger caloric deficit through the day.

 Low Intensity Interval Training (LIIT)